 - Technology acquisition: Does the enterprise propel the acquisition and transfer of technology to the region?

 - Opportunities for follow-on financing and replication: How will the enterprise use its investment, and are there opportunities for additional funding?

-If you meet the above criteria, please follow this link to complete a short pre-qualification survey in order to get a link to download the profile template.
+If you meet the above criteria, please click here to download the profile submission template.
 Given the limited number of slots available, applications will be on a first-come, first-served basis and only SMEs that submit fully completed profiles will be considered for participation.
 Once you have completed your profile using the excel template provided, please email it to firstname.lastname@example.org for consideration.
-Please note that all participants in the Deal Room are required to register for the AGRF summit.

 AGRA Value Proposition